-“Working in the kitchen is exciting!
-The pressure and the speed add to the excitement of the day,” he said.
+“Working in the kitchen is exciting.
+The pressure and the speed add to the excitement of the day,” Finn said.

-Starting his apprenticeship at renowned Geelong restaurants Alma and Felix, Rogers is now in his third year and still loving the daily challenges.
+Starting his apprenticeship at renowned Geelong restaurant Alma, Finn is now in his third year and still loving the daily challenges.

 “This is such a huge learning opportunity.
 Working at Alma and Felix is like a family.
-It is a fantastic place to grow and learn and we are all great teammates and great friends,” said Rogers.
+It is a fantastic place to grow and learn and we are all great teammates and great friends,” Finn shared.

-As a child, Rogers’ strongest memory was his time with his family in the kitchen making handmade pasta.
+As a child, Finn’s strongest memory was his time with his family in the kitchen making handmade pasta.